 - History textbook writer

-Pursue your passion for history and prepare for a successful career by earning your degree at Grand Canyon University.
-We offer several degree programs for students who love history, including the Bachelor of Arts in History, Bachelor of Arts in History for Secondary Education (leads to initial teacher licensure) and the Master of Arts in History with an Emphasis in Education.
-Click on Request Info above to explore our dynamic learning community.
+Pursue your passion and prepare for a career in history by earning your degree at Grand Canyon University.
+We offer several degree programs for students who love history, including the Bachelor of Arts in History, Bachelor of Arts in History for Secondary Education (which leads to initial teacher licensure) and the Master of Arts in History with an Emphasis in Education.
+Complete the form on this page to explore our learning community.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.